-- ✓ A safe transportation mean : compared to other transportation means such as trucks, the pipeline reduce to minimum the uncontrolled risks of spills and the associated impacts ; - ✓ An optimum land management: the pipeline route will follow the defined pipeline ROW which minimize the land occupation and the associated disturbances to biophysical environment.
-In fact, the selected ROW will go along the existing tracks;
+- ✓ A safe transportation mean : the gas pipeline reduce to minimum the uncontrolled risks of spills and the associated impacts; - ✓ An optimum land management: the gas pipeline route will follow the defined pipeline ROW which minimize the land occupation and the associated disturbances to biophysical environment.
+In fact, the selected ROW will go along Ain Amenas pipeline;

-✓ Best operating conditions: the condensate export pipeline provides better operating conditions as it does not require significant maintenance and human intervention.
+✓ Best operating conditions: the gas export pipeline provides better operating conditions as it does not require significant maintenance and human intervention.
 Besides, it doesn't rely on weather condition and climatic hazard.
-Moreover, the pipeline will be equiped with appropriate tools to record pressure, temperature and flow at both ends.
-The gathered information will be assessed and analysed using calculation tools to identify any leakage on the pipeline.
+Moreover, two line Valve Stations (LVS) will be instalaled to reduce the amount of gas that would be lost in the event of a line break.